-Known for his outgoing personality and passion for the ballclub, Brown has made the phrase "Raise The Jolly Roger" synonymous with a Pirates victory and "Clear The Deck, Cannonball Coming" his signature home run call.
+Known for his outgoing personality and passion for the ballclub, the Emmy award winning broadcaster has made the phrase "Raise The Jolly Roger" synonymous with a Pirates victory and "Clear The Deck, Cannonball Coming" his signature home run call.

 Greg's association with the Pirates began in 1979, when he interned in the Promotions department while attending Point Park College.
 Following the World Series that year, Brown worked as the clubhouse manager during the Instructional League program in Bradenton, Florida.
 His 10-year stint in the Bucs front office included work in the Sales, Public Relations and Broadcasting departments.
 Greg also served as the team's public address announcer during the 1987 campaign.
 In 1988, he was a sports anchor on WFMJ-TV in Youngstown, OH.

 Brown's dedication for the Pirates extends to his efforts away from the broadcast booth as well.
-In addition to various off-season appearances in the community and his work on the annual Pirates caravan and PirateFest events, Greg spearheaded the "Gloves for Kids" program, which raised money for much-needed equipment and gloves for youth baseball and softball organizations in underserved areas around the Pittsburgh area.
+He makes numerous off-season appearances in the community, in addition to his yearly participation in the club's annual caravan and PirateFest event.
 During the course of the season, Brown teams up with broadcast partner Steve Blass and hosts several pre-game receptions for members of the 65 Roses Club, which is part of the Cystic Fibrosis Foundation.

-Joe Block is in his third season of calling Pirates play- by-play action, having joined the TV and radio broadcast teams in January 2016.
+Joe Block is in his fourth season of calling Pirates play-by-play action, having joined the TV and radio broadcast teams in 2016.